 Insurance

+The Board provides unemployment insurance and workers’ compensation for all certified employees.
+In accordance with 702 KAR 3:330, the District shall provide Certified Employee Liability Insurance in an amount not less than one (1) million dollars for the protection of the employee from liability arising in the course and scope of pursuing the duties of his or her employment.
+03.124

-The Board provides unemployment insurance, workers’ compensation and liability insurance for all employees.
+The Board provides unemployment insurance, workers’ compensation, and liability insurance for all classified employees.
+03.224

 In addition, the state of Kentucky provides group health and life insurance to employees who are eligible as determined by Kentucky Administrative Regulation.

 To address variable hour employees who may qualify for group health insurance, substitute personnel shall not work more than one-hundred twenty-nine (129) service hours per month unless pre-approved by the Superintendent based on certification needed for longer term assignments.
 03.124/03.224